 Destin Marijuana Possession Attorney

 Disclaimer: Before you read any further, let me get this out of the way.
 Flaherty Defense Firm does not represent snitches.
 If your plan is to work for the police to get other people in trouble, we are not the attorneys for you.

 My name is Tim Flaherty.
-I’ve been a criminal lawyer in Destin and throughout Okaloosa County since 2001.
+I’ve been a Destin marijuana possession lawyer throughout Okaloosa County since 2001.
 I am also a lifetime member of NORML.
 My partner, Brandy Merrifield, has worked with me since 2007.

 If you are a college student, or you are planning on joining the military, a marijuana conviction could cost you your scholarships and financial aid for college.
 A conviction could affect job opportunities in the future and prevent you from joining the military.
 Don’t let this happen to you.
 Whether you are a local resident of Destin, or here on summer vacation or spring break, call Flaherty Defense Firm at (850) 460-7470 to discuss how we can keep a marijuana conviction off your record.

 Penalties for Marijuana Possession in Destin